Frequently Asked Questions About the TOEFL iBT® Test

 - What is TOEFL® Practice Online?

-TOEFL® Practice Online allows you to experience the real test and get same-day scores and feedback.
-Complete practice tests are available on the TOEFL Practice Online website and can be taken in timed mode to simulate the test setting.
+TOEFL® Practice Online allows you to experience actual test questions and get same-day scores and feedback.
+Complete practice tests are available on the TOEFL Practice Online website and can be taken in timed mode to simulate the real TOEFL iBT testing environment.
 You can also purchase specific skills practice for the Speaking section.

 - What is the Official TOEFL iBT® Tests with Audio, Volume 1 book?